airshipit/airship-in-a-bottle/doc/source/conventions.rst

 Airship Conventions
 ===================
-Airship components conform to a minimal set of of conventions to provide for reasonable levels of consistency.
+Airship components conform to a minimal set of conventions to provide for reasonable levels of consistency.

 Language